Saint Barbara: In English-speaking countries

 The Irish Army venerates her as the patroness saint of the Artillery Corps where she appears on the corps insignia, half dressed, holding a harp, sitting on a field cannon.

-Saint Barbara is recognized as the patroness saint of the field artillerymen of the Marine Corps 1st Marine Division, who commemorate Saint Barbara's Day with a dinner and the traditional preparation artillery punch.
+Saint Barbara is recognized as the patroness saint of the field artillerymen of the US Marine Corps 1st Marine Division, who commemorate Saint Barbara's Day with a dinner and the traditional preparation artillery punch.
 Saint Barbara is the patroness saint of the United States Field Artillery Association.
 To recognize the vital roles spouses and families play in the lives of field artillery soldiers and marines, the units celebrate Saint Barbara's Day with military balls or dinners and other activities.
 Although they do not celebrate her saint's day, she is also the patroness saint of US Navy and Marine Corps Aviation Ordnancemen.
 It is celebrated by the Norwich University Artillery Battery with a nighttime fire mission featuring multiple M116 howitzers.

 Several mining institutions also celebrate it, such as some branches of the Australian Institute of Mining and Metallurgy.
 The West Australian Mining Club celebrate Saint Barbara's Day and use it to remember those people who have died working in the mining industry during the year.

-In the mining town Kalgoorlie, Australia, as patroness saint of miners she is venerated in the annual St. Barbara's Day parade.
+In the mining town of Kalgoorlie, Australia, as patroness saint of miners she is venerated in the annual St. Barbara's Day parade.
 In New Zealand the Moawhango Tunnel on the Tongariro Power Scheme was built by Italian tunnellers and commissioned on 4 December 1979.